aplathan/yle-tiksuttelija-slack-app/README.md

 # yle-ttv-slack-app

-This Yle TTV Slack App is Based on "Getting Started ⚡️ Bolt for JavaScript tutorial.
-This is a private project that has no ties with Yleisradio Oy with the exception that is uses Yle's public API to fetch Yle Teksti-TV pages.
-The Yle in the project name simply implies that instead of being a generic Teletext app this can only be used to view comtent from Yle.
+This Yle Tiksuttelija Slack App is Based on "Getting Started ⚡️ Bolt for JavaScript tutorial.
+This is a private project that has no direct ties with Yleisradio Oy with the exception that it has some customizations for the ServiceNow instance used by Yle.

 > Slack app example from 📚 [Getting started with Bolt for JavaScript tutorial][1]